 The type of coffee is up to you!
 I like a medium roast, and first fell in love with Ferris’ West Coast Blend (not sponsored 😉 ) after a recommendation from a kind gentleman at the grocery store.
 You can buy ground, but it HAS to be coarsely ground so it can be filtered in the nut milk bag or cheesecloth.

 Add 1 cup whole coffee beans to a grinder.
+If you want it stronger add more.
 I’ll link mine in the recipe printable for those who are in the market to buy one.
 I actually have two of them – one for coffee and one for grinding spices.

 Freshly ground coffee beans smell amazing.